gro-intelligence/api-client/_sources/modeling-resources.rst.txt

 .. contents:: Table of Contents
   :local:

-Gro Crop Masks
+Gro Crop Cover
 ==============

-Gro's proprietary high resolution crop masks are currently used in the `Gro yield models <https://gro-intelligence.com/gro-models>`_.
+Gro's proprietary high-resolution crop covers are currently used in the `Gro yield models <https://gro-intelligence.com/gro-models>`_.
 These have proven very successful i.e. more accurate for yield modeling than the best available alternatives.
 Gro does not plan on developing a yield model for every crop or region in the world, so our models will always be limited to the regions and crops where we can help push the envelope.
-Our crop masks are not yet directly available to users in the Gro web app and the API, but will be very soon!
+Users can access our crop covers in the `Gro web app _<https://app.gro-intelligence.com/displays/jdOQrvERw>`_ and the API, or from the download links below.
+In the web app and API, users can interact with detailed cropland covers that indicate the intensity of crop cover for a particular pixel.
+Below users can download .tif files of low and high-confidence crop covers which represent, as a binary value, whether a crop is growing in a specific pixel.

 Methodology
 -----------

-Crop masks for past seasons
+Crop covers for past seasons
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to remove irrelevant data pixels (i.e., pixels that are not representative of the crop in study), we create/derive crop specific masks for each past crop season, as `described here <https://www.gro-intelligence.com/blog/want-to-build-a-yield-model-heres-your-first-step>`_ (see also `Creating a basic customizable framework for crop detection using Landsat imagery <https://www.tandfonline.com/doi/abs/10.1080/2150704X.2016.1252471>`_.
+In order to remove irrelevant data pixels (i.e., pixels that are not representative of the crop in study), we create/derive crop specific covers for each past crop season, as `described here <https://www.gro-intelligence.com/blog/want-to-build-a-yield-model-heres-your-first-step>`_ (see also `Creating a basic customizable framework for crop detection using Landsat imagery <https://www.tandfonline.com/doi/abs/10.1080/2150704X.2016.1252471>`_.
 This is necessary for each year, due to crop rotations and other changes in the area where crops are planted.
-Moreover, even with per-season masks, there is an additional challenge for in-season crop yield forecasting, because the current season crop mask is usually not available until the beginning of the following year.
+Moreover, even with per-season covers, there is an additional challenge for in-season crop yield forecasting, because the current season crop cover is usually not available until the beginning of the following year.

-In-season crop mask
+In-season crop cover
 ^^^^^^^^^^^^^^^^^^^

-For current season forecasting, since we're starting well before the growing period, there is no universal approach that provides the best mask.
-Instead, we use the series of masks for prior seasons to create a few different masks for the current season.
-Together, these current season masks can be thought of as providing supersets and subsets of the true planted area.
-The combination of the various masks provides the information needed for yield forecasting purposes.
+For current season forecasting, since we're starting well before the growing period, there is no universal approach that provides the best cover.
+Instead, we use the series of covers for prior seasons to create a few different covers for the current season.
+Together, these current season covers can be thought of as providing supersets and subsets of the true planted area.
+The combination of the various covers provides the information needed for yield forecasting purposes.

-For any mask, the following current season masks are created:
+For any cover, the following current season covers are created:

 * a **low-confidence** version is created by an OR of the years, i.e., choosing pixels that have been the crop in question for at least one year in the history of the cropland data layers.
-In other words, the low-confidence mask answers the question "was the crop planted here in 2000 or in 2001 or in 2002 ...".
+In other words, the low-confidence cover answers the question "was the crop planted here in 2000 or in 2001 or in 2002 ...".
 This can be thought of as an upper bound of the true area.
 Or equivalently, for each pixel, a prediction with high recall and low precision.

-* a **high-confidence** mask version is created by an AND of the years, i.e., selecting pixels that have always been the crop in question over the entire history of the prior season masks, so long as that region has been in the data layers.
+* a **high-confidence** cover version is created by an AND of the years, i.e., selecting pixels that have always been the crop in question over the entire history of the prior season covers, so long as that region has been in the data layers.
 In other words, it answers the question "was the crop planted here in 2000 and in 2001 and in 2002 …" This it can be seen as a lower bound of the true area.
 Or equivalently, for each pixel, a prediction with low recall and high precision.

 Additional refinements: